evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Standard_Range/_index.md

 ### Seats

-The Ford F150 Lightning Standard Range accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Ford F150 Lightning Standard Range accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats